 When it comes time to decide on potential titles for a new book, there are a number of quick checks that you can do.

 Firstly, of course, a good place to start is to do check on Amazon Search to see if there are books with the same title.

 Another easy way is to do a Google Search.

-While it is, of course, preferable to have a unique title, another consideration is how well the title will work in Google and Amazon Search to attract organic Internet traffic to your new book.
+While it is preferable to have a unique title, another consideration is how well the title will work in Google and Amazon Search to attract organic Internet traffic to your new book.

 By using a selection of words from your proposed title, it is easy to see how popular the search results are by noting the number at the top of the Google Search results.